bluefox30/bluefox30.github.io/hero_facts.md

 </details>
 <details>
   <summary>Longsword</summary>
   The versatile longsword offers a great balance between the speed of a shortsword and the hefty power of a greatsword.
+As a one-handed weapon, they permit a hero to deliver swift, sharp strikes while allowing for a  shield as extra protection.
+Used with both hands, longswords focus the full brunt of a warrior's strength into punishing blows.
 </details>
 <details>
   <summary>Greatsword</summary>